wix-incubator/codio/vscode/README.md

 `finishRecording(): void` - Finish and save the current ongoing codio recording.
 Note that a recording can be halted by the user, either by calling the `Codio: Save Recording` command from the command palette or through the recording progress UI.

 `playCodio(source: Uri, workspaceRoot?: Uri): void` - Plays a codio.
 If `workspaceRoot` is passed, the codio will be played on the files of that workspace, otherwise it will use temporary files.
 For this to work, you will have to pass `workspaceRoot` when recording.

+`pauseOrResume(): void` - Pauses or resumes the current codio session.

 > Note: Currently Codio exposes only three methods, but we aim to expose more functionality in the future - such as dealing with user input mid-recording, support for execution and more.
 Please feel free to open an issue!